The Ministry of Hospitality

 I. The Ministry of Greeters

-Ministry of Greeters is on hold until further notice due to the pandemic.
+Ministry of Greeters is on hold until further notice.

 As you continue to serve the Lord as Hospitality Ministers what are the highlights of being a good Hospitality Minister?
 Participate joyfully in the singing and prayers.
 God has created us to be holy.
 Cheerfulness is a big part of being holy.
 Your hospitality ministry is a role of service and assumes regular Mass attendance and positive attitude in the parish.
 Your lifestyle should not give scandal to your ministerial role.